mutalic/frontend-mentor-03/README.md

     ```

   * Problem #2: Changing the selected rating button's color when clicked.
-    - The 'click' event listener is attached to <div class="rating-btn">, and whenever either the <div>, <input>, or <label> is clicked, event bubbling occurs, so using 'e.currentTarget' (the element that the event listener is attached to; in this case <div class="rating-btn">) to attach the CSS class 'rating-btn--clicked' will apply the desired design no matter which sub-element the user clicks to select rating.
+    - The 'click' event listener is attached to div.rating-btn, and whenever either the di, input, or label is clicked, event bubbling occurs, so using 'e.currentTarget' (the element that the event listener is attached to; in this case div.rating-btn) to attach the CSS class 'rating-btn--clicked' will apply the desired design no matter which sub-element the user clicks to select rating.

   * Solution #2:
   ```HTML